FAQ’s: Hendry County Value Adjustment Board (VAB)

 4. List of dates not available to attend hearing.
 This will avoid any unnecessary rescheduling.
 The VAB Clerk will try to accommodate most requests; however the VAB Clerk cannot guarantee that all personal schedules can be accommodated.

-5. Letter of Authorization.
-If an unlicensed agent is filing the petition on behalf of the property owner, a notarized letter of authorization must be provided to the VAB Clerk at the time of filing any petition.
+5. Written Authorization.
+If an agent, licensed or unlicensed, is filing the petition on behalf of the property owner, written authorization must be provided to the VAB Clerk at the time of filing any petition.

 6. An estimation of time needed by the petitioner for hearing presentation may also be supplied to the VAB Clerk, but this information is not required.